Designed as the London home of the RSC, the Barbican Theatre has hosted a wide range of our shows.

 Opened in 1982 as part of the Barbican Centre arts complex, the theatre has more than 1,000 seats and sits amongst a number of other facilities at the Barbican Centre, including a library, art gallery and food outlets.

 The Barbican Centre is open seven days a week and is free to visit.
-In October 2019 we return to the Barbican with three Shakespeare plays: As You Like It, The Taming of the Shrew and Measure for Measure.
-We will also host onstage events, debates and an education conference for teachers, and will run our first ever chilled performance at the Barbican.
+Most recently, the Barbican played host to our 2019 productions of As You Like It, The Taming of the Shrew and Measure for Measure.

 The history of the Barbican